SocraticPhoenix/JAISBaL/README.md

 ```

 ###Value Parsing
 JAISBaL supports strings, numbers, and arrays.
-Anything not interpretable as a number or an array becomes a string, and numbers can be converted to strings for instructions or functions that only accept numbers.
+Anything not interpretable as a number or an array becomes a string, and numbers can be converted to strings for instructions or functions that only accept strings.
 A number is a valid java [BigDecimal](https://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html), and can optionally start with a '-', continue with an arbitrary number of digits, and have an optional decimal part.
 The "pushnum" instruction will read until a number is terminated, and push that number.
 A string consists of any sequence of digits, including escaped characters such as `\n`, `\t`, `\}`,`\,`, `\[`, and `\]`.
 The "pushterm" instruction pushes a value up to the '}' terminating character.
 Finally, there are arrays.
 So far, we've only discussed unboxed values, a boxed JAISbaL value is of the form `[<value>]` and they can be nested.
 An array is simply a list of boxed values, so the an array of the characters in "array" would look like this: `[a][r][r][a][y]`.
 Furthermore, these boxes can be nested to create array-arrays, like so: `[[a][r][r]][[r][a][y]]`.
 This is an array of the array "arr" and the array "ray".

 ##The Environment
 ###Function Contexts